Harold Ballard: Hockey coach and manager

 Following the 1930 racing season, the Yacht Club sponsored a senior team in the Ontario Hockey Association called the Toronto National Sea Fleas.
 Ballard was made business manager.
 Under coach Harry Watson, the team won the Allan Cup in 1932.
 Watson chose not to return the following season, and Ballard took over the coaching duties.
 At first, the players welcomed Ballard behind the bench, but the mood soon changed, particularly after Ballard benched the team captain.
 That triggered a mutiny among some of the team's top players, who resigned from the squad in November.
 The team had a poor year with Ballard coaching, but Ballard arranged a European tour for the Nationals which included competing in the 1933 Ice Hockey World Championships in Prague.
 There, the Nationals lost 2–1 in overtime to a team from the U.S.—the first loss for a Canadian team at the world championships.
 While touring Europe, the Nationals were involved in several fights, both on the ice and off.
 In one incident, Ballard was arrested in Paris following a fracas at a hotel.
 The tour marked the end of Ballard's career as a full-time hockey coach.

 In 1934, Ballard became manager of the West Toronto Nationals OHA junior team and hired Leaf captain Hap Day as coach.
 When Day was busy with the Leafs and unavailable for games, Ballard would step behind the bench as acting coach.
 Under Day and Ballard, the Nationals won the Memorial Cup at the end of the 1935–36 season.
 The following season, Day and Ballard worked together to run a senior team sponsored by E. P. Taylor's Dominion Brewery.
 At the same time, Ballard continued to work for Ballard Machinery, and took over the business after his father's retirement in 1935.

 After Day became coach of the Leafs in 1940, he recommended Ballard to the Leaf organization to run the Toronto Marlboros, the senior and junior teams owned by the Leafs.
 Ballard was made president and general manager.
 He would coach one more game, for the senior Marlies, during the 1950 Allan Cup final, after head coach Joe Primeau's father died.
 The Marlboros lost the game but won the series and the championship.

 In the early 1950s, Ballard hired his long-time friend Stafford Smythe, son of Leafs owner Conn Smythe, as managing director of the Marlboros.
 The Marlies won the Memorial Cup in 1955—their first championship in 26 years—and repeated the feat the following season.
-In 1944, Ballard formed Harold E. Ballard Ltd., the personal holding company he would later use to purchase shares in Maple Leaf Gardens Ltd.
+In 1944, Ballard formed Harold E. Ballard Ltd., the personal holding company he would later use to hold his interest in Maple Leaf Gardens Ltd.